Who receives a workers’ compensation exemption?

-Workers' compensation laws vary from state to state, so the rules about the types of employees who may obtain workers' compensation exemption also differ.
+Workers' compensation laws vary from state to state, so the rules about the types of employees who can get a workers' compensation exemption also differ.
+That said, there's still some commonalities in who's considered exempt.
 Typical examples of exempt employees include:

 - Officers or directors of corporations registered with a state